HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 The similarities between randomized clinical trial design and AI development are not metaphorical — they are structural.
 Each step in one domain has a parallel in the other, grounded in the need to deliver safe, fair, and effective interventions and changes to human lives.
 Both demand careful planning, ethical oversight, and rigorous testing, and continuous refinement.
 Both require awareness of bias and a deep commitment to justice.
 And both, ultimately, are systems of trust: trust that the product—whether it is a pill or a model — has been built with care, tested with rigor, and deployed with responsibility.

-## PM Checklist
-- Do you have a primary outcome defined within a specific time window and on a specific population?
-- Assignment unit/ratio/dates fixed?
-- Decision rule to ship/stop written?
-- Harm/fairness guardrails + owner named?
-- Traffic/MDE shows feasibility?
-- Fidelity and adoption tracked?

 References:
 ICH E9(R1) on estimands & handling intercurrent events.